lgirma/boost-forms/boost-web-forms/README.md

 * Zero dependencies
 * Works with vanilla JS
 * Built-in react and svelte support
-* No schema needed to generate forms (although supported)
+* No schema or configuration needed to generate forms (although supported)
+* Built-in plugins for popular UI kits (bootstrap, bulma, etc.)
+* API is as close to the DOM API as possible

 ## Installation